tmsinch/conversations_api/messenger/setup_fb_messenger.md

-# Setup an FB Messenger App
+# Setup an FB App with Messenger Chat
-In this quick start guide we will show you how to create and configure a basic FB App with Messenger to test and develop with.
-Once you complete the steps below you will have an FB Business Page with Messenger Chat button, a Messenger Token, and a configured Messenger Webhook to use with Sinch Conversations API.
+In this quick start guide we will show you how to create and configure a basic FB Business Page with Messenger chat feature.
+Once you complete the steps below you will have an FB Business Page with Messenger Chat button, a Messenger Token, and a configured Messenger Webhook to use with the Sinch Conversations API.

 ### Sign up for an FB Developer Account or Sign In and Create your Messenger App
-To register for an FB Developer account go to [Facebook Developer Account](https://developers.facebook.com) and click **Get Started** on the upper right menu.
+To register for an FB Developer account go to [Facebook Developer Account](https://developers.facebook.com) and click **"Get Started"** on the upper right menu.

 >
-> If you have an existing FB Developer Account and an FB App, skip to adding and configuring Messenger.
+> If you have an existing FB Developer Account and an FB App, sign in and skip to adding and configuring Messenger.
 >

 **INSERT PICTURE 1 - FB Developer Registration**

-Once you have created your Facebook developer account you can choose to **Create First App**
+Once you have created your Facebook developer account you can choose to **"Create First App"**

 **INSERT PICTURE 2 - FB Messenger Create App**